Panel backs raises for SCCC aides and workers

-A Suffolk legislative committee unanimously backed a new four-year contract Tuesday that will give $2.47 million in raises to 628 Suffolk Community College college aides and white and blue collar workers, sending the deal to the full legislature for ratification Tuesday.
+A Suffolk legislative committee unanimously backed a new four-year contract Tuesday that will give $2.47 million in raises to 628 Suffolk County Community College aides and white- and blue-collar workers, sending the deal to the full legislature for ratification Tuesday.

 The settlement covers the years 2013 to 2016.
 That means the county’s largest union, the Association for Muncipal Employees, will have to begin negotiating a new contract Friday.

-Talks on the college contract were delayed in part because a Communications Workers of America local challenged AME for the right to represent the college workers, and negotiations ceased until a vote on the issue could e held.
+Talks on the college contract were delayed, in part, because a Communications Workers of America local challenged AME for the right to represent the college workers, and negotiations ceased until a vote on the issue could be held.

-Those increases are offset by cuts to starting wages for new employees and increasing the amount of time it take to reach the top step on the wage scale by 4.5 years.
+Those increases are offset by cuts to starting wages for new employees and by an increase in the amount of time it takes to reach the top step on the wage scale by 4.5 years.

 College workers ratified the pact on a 353-51 vote on Nov.
 10, and the college board of trustees approved it Dec.
 8.